Skip to main content

 The Electrical Equipment Safety System (EESS) also uses the Regulatory Compliance Mark.

-EESS is managed by participating jurisdictions of the EESS.
-Questions about registration, such as registration fees (supplier or product), need to be sent to the EESS website.
+EESS is managed by participating jurisdictions.
+Questions about registration, such as registration fees (supplier or product), or EESS Platform support need to be directed to EESS.

 Back to top